 While Delta is regarded as one of the best domestic U.S. carriers in terms of quality and performance, its SkyMiles loyalty program is less valuable than it once was.
 We’ll examine this along with all the features and benefits of this Delta business card.

 Knowing what benefits come with a credit card can help you decide if it’s a good fit for you.
-Here we cover the bonuses and perks that the Platinum Delta SkyMiles® Business Credit Card offers and the value of the AMEX SkyMiles® miles you earn.
+Here we cover the bonuses and perks that the Platinum Delta SkyMiles® Business Credit Card from American Express offers and the value of the AMEX SkyMiles® miles you earn.

 While there are no additional bonuses for adding authorized users, you can earn extra Medallion Qualification Miles (MQMs) and redeemable miles if you spend a good amount on the card.
 Each calendar year that you spend $25,000 on the card, you’ll earn an extra 10,000 miles and MQMs.
 Further, if you spend $50,000 on the card, you’ll earn an additional 10,000 miles and MQMs.
 That can really help you reach Medallion status quickly!